hbctraining/Intro-to-shell-flipped/lessons/04_searching_files.md

 861955-+
 861956-?@@DDDDDB1@?:E?;3A:1?9?E9?<?DGCDGBBDBF@;8DF#########################################################
 ```

-A small thing you can note is that when using the `-n` option, lines that have a `:` after the line number correspond to the lines with the match, while lines with a `-` after the line number are the surrounding lines retrieved when using the `-A` and/or `-B` options.
+A small thing you should note is that when using the `-n` option, lines that have a `:` after the line number correspond to the lines with the match (e.g `861214:CACTTGTAAGGGCAGGCCCCCTTCACCCTCCCGCTCCTGGGGGANNNNNNNNNNANNN...`), while lines with a `-` after the line number are the surrounding lines retrieved when using the `-A` and/or `-B` options (e.g. `861213-@HWI-ST330:304:H045HADXX:1:1101:1111:61397`).

+#### Only returning lines that **DO NOT** match
 One last `grep` option you might find quite useful is the `-v` option, which does an inverted match.
 This will return everything that does ***not*** match the pattern.
 In order to demonstrate this let's first view a smaller file that you have.

 ```bash